Coronavirus Travel Rights

 - Your rights if your trip is still running

-Holidays are now banned outright for many in the UK, thanks to tough lockdown restrictions - and some countries have also put a blanket ban on Brits visiting.
+Holidays are now banned outright for many in the UK, thanks to tough lockdown restrictions - to find out what rules apply in a given area, see the following Government websites for: England, Scotland, Wales and Northern Ireland.
+In addition, some countries have also put a blanket ban on Brits visiting.

 The key in both situations is often whether your travel provider has cancelled your booking.
 If it has, full refunds will largely be due.
 If it hasn't, but you can't travel (due to lockdown restrictions, for example) or no longer want to travel, it's less clear-cut.